 \subsubsection{Pairwise overlap between simple groups}

-A simple group~\citep{riveraandmaitra20} is a group from the initial classifications obtained, in our case, by $t$MMBC.
-For a $G$ component $t$MM (\ref{mixedmodel}), the probability that an observation $X$ originally having a $m$th component distribution (alternatively, belonging to the $m$th group) gets misclassified to the $n$th group is
+A simple group~\citep{riveraandmaitra20} is obtained from the initial classifications, in our case by $t$MMBC.
+For a $G$ component $t$MM (\ref{mixedmodel}), the probability that an observation $X$, originally from a $m$th component distribution (that is, belonging to the $m$th group) gets misclassified to the $n$th group is

 where $f_g(x; \mu_g, \Sigma_g, \nu_g)$ has density as in~\eqref{mult:t}.
 The pairwise overlap~\citep{maitraandmelnykov10} between the $m$th and $n$th group is then defined as